vandalo/GMEngine/README.md

 [slack channel](https://join.slack.com/t/gmengine/shared_invite/enQtNDk1MjM2NzA1MTIwLWE0M2MxYTcxMDE3OTEyOTE4OGZlYjc2NDIzY2IwNGJiZDYzZmZkNDQ0ZmQ5YmYyMmVkZDk3ZjAwZDYxNWRiZjE).

 > 2. Ask to be part of the group
+Send a message into NewMember group, with the email you use for github.
-We will add you to trello group so you move the tasks
+We will add you to trello group so you move the tasks.

 > 3. Do a task
 You can pick any task from sprint gcolumn and move it into the InProgress